 In January 2016, the FASB issued ASU No. 2016-01, "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 The amendment requires (i) equity investments (except those accounted for under the equity method of accounting, or those that result in consolidation of the investee) to be measured at fair value with changes in fair value recognized in net income, (ii) public business entities to use the exit price notion when measuring the fair value of financial instruments for disclosure purposes and (iii) separate presentation of financial assets and financial liabilities by measurement category and form of financial asset (i.e., securities or loans and receivables).
 This amendment eliminates the requirement for public business entities to disclose the method(s) and significant assumptions used to estimate the fair value for financial instruments measured at amortized cost.
 This amendment is effective for public companies for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-As of March 31, 2017, the Company had an investment in Topgolf International, Inc. of \$48,997,000 that was accounted for at cost in accordance with ASC Topic 325, "Investments-Other" (see Note 8).
-If there are any observable price changes related to this investment or a similar investment of the same issuer in fiscal years beginning after December 15, 2017, the Company's financial position and results of operations.
+As of June 30, 2017, the Company had an investment in Topgolf International, Inc. of \$48,997,000 that was accounted for at cost in accordance with ASC Topic 325, "Investments-Other" (see Note 8).
+Based on prior observable market transactions, the Company believes that the fair value of its investment in Topgolf significantly exceeds its cost.
+However, the Company is currently unable to estimate the fair value of this investment as of June 30, 2017, as it was not practical to do so, and there were no recent identifiable events or changes in circumstances that had a significant effect on fair value.
+If there are any observable price changes related to this investment or a similar investment of the same issuer in fiscal years beginning after December 15, 2017, the Company's financial to write this investment up or down to its estimated fair value, which could have a significant effect on the Company's financial position and results